nwae/mex/README.md

 ```<len_range>```
   is the length range of the variable. e.g. If "2-5", means if anything
   less than length 2, will return None, and if anything longer than 5, will
   be truncated to length 5.
+If entered as "3", means a strict length 3 where
+  smaller lengths return None, longer than 3 returns truncated to 3-length.
   This option has no effect on non-string types like "int", "float".

 ```<prfdir>```